coveo/source.coveo.com/_posts/2017-11-28-testing-custom-component.md

 ## Testing the component options

-Now we want to set the `randomField` to some value.
-Sure, it has a default value, but if I have a way better field name and definitely want to use, it _has_ to be used.
+We want to set the `randomField` to some specific value and test that my new, better name is using instead of the ugly, default one.

-So, let's validate that with the `aq` part of the query.
+So, let's validate this with the `aq` part of the query.

 ```ts
 describe('when active and setting the randomfield option', () => {